This article is part of a regional reporting project in partnership with GoUNESCO, a UNESCO New Delhi initiative.

-A main fare in Spain and in its former and current colonies, churros, also called tejeringos, calientes, calentitos de rueda, or calentitos de papas, has gained worldwide popularity thanks to its addicting texture and taste.
+A main fare in Spain and in its former and current colonies, churros, also called tejeringos, calientes, calentitos de rueda, or calentitos de papas, have gained worldwide popularity thanks to their addicting texture and taste.

 It is not uncommon to see churros in markets in Spain, Latin America, and in the Philippines.
-However, remember that churros has been indigenized depending on where it’s made.
-For example, in the Philippines, churros has inspired the creation of deep fried “donat” (a borrowing from the term “doughnut”).
+However, remember that churros have been indigenized depending on where they’re made.
+For example, in the Philippines, churros have inspired the creation of deep fried “donat” (a borrowing from the term “doughnut”).

 Try churros plain, with dulce de leche, chocolate, or cinnamon as popularized by Disney Theme Parks.

 Why I love it: I love how churros are so crispy on the outside yet with bursts of flavors inside.
 I also like how they’re so versatile that you can pair them up with almost anything.
 Churros are one of those guilty pleasures that you want to enjoy once in a while.

 As with any cultural element in the world: Do not quickly assume.
 Make sense of the why behind the what first and while you’re at it, get lost and find yourself.
 Happy travels! 🙂